 Your dog will become very tired and very grouchy, very fast!
-If these symptoms persist over a few days – especially difficulty in urination – contact your vet for advice, but for the most part your dog will want to rest up or sleep through the tummy aches he or she is experiencing.
+If these symptoms persist over a few days – especially difficulty in urination – contact your vet for advice, but for the most part, your dog will want to rest up or sleep through the tummy aches he or she is experiencing.

 Unfortunately, your dog will likely not have learned their lesson here, and might try to gorge on sugar again in the future – so make sure steps are in place to prevent your pet from helping themselves to it.
-That sweet scent and delicious flavour is going to entice them no matter what.
+That sweet scent and delicious flavor is going to entice them no matter what.

-Dogs don’t get it any easier than their human masters in feeling the tempting taste of sugar, but finding it quite bad for their long term health.
+Dogs don’t get it any easier than their human masters in feeling the tempting taste of sugar but finding it quite bad for their long term health.

 Dogs ought to avoid processed sugars as much as possible, and the toxic sweetener xylitol that often accompanies many foods even more.